ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 #### Parameters

-* age: (String) Age value to associate with this user.
+* age: (Integer) Age value to associate with this user.

 Specify the age for the current user.